mkandrewhuang301/RoomMate/README.md

 # RoomMate

 Welcome to the official repository of RoomMate, an iOS app tailored for Duke student.
-RoomMate allows Duke students to quickly find their matching roommates and have
+RoomMate allows Duke students to quickly and accurately find their matching roommates.
+Please let me know if anything wrong with the server!

 ## Features